 Our Initiatives

-Equipping individuals with knowledge about contract law, securitization, and financial transparency — because awareness is the first step toward empowerment.
+Equipping individuals with the knowledge about contract law, securitization, and financial transparency because awareness is the first step toward empowerment.

-Working with lawmakers and legal experts to draft bills and push for regulatory changes that enforce truth-in-lending and contract disclosure laws.
+Working with lawmakers and legal experts to draft bills and push for regulatory changes that enforces truth-in-lending and contract disclosure laws.

-Building a coalition of consumer advocates, whistleblowers, attorneys, and supporters who stand together against unjust financial practices and abuse of power.
+Building a coalition of consumer advocators, whistleblowers, attorneys, and supporters who stand together against unjust financial practices and abuse of power.

 Why Us